terranexum/EMiTS/README.md

 Just as the whole economy is currently structured so that each person seeks to maximize their net work, the goal here is also to maximize the value of EMiTS across the entire network, which can be done at the level of every individual, neighborhood, city, state, or nation, regardless of what spatial scale is being examined.

-Information becomes important depending on the scale of reference.
 The finer the scale, the greater the node density in any given area, and the greater the amount of information that needs to be handled over the network to support economic activity.
-Information is what is exchanged during any act of communication, whether spoken, written, typed, drawn, or gestured.
 Every act of exchanging information can be represented by a node on a temporal network, with edges intersecting that node which represent the entities exchanging the information.
 The value of that information can be defined as the sum of each entity's (M*S)/(E*T) required for their participation in the information exchange.

 The quantities are where they are in the ratio (M*S)/(E*T) because in any economic transaction involving a product, we always seek to move the greatest amount of mass we can over the longest distance possible for the least amount of energy over the shortest amount of time.
 Since space in this most basic sense is just the distance a mass needs to be moved across, S/T is effectively a velocity V and the product of that times mass M produces a momentum.
 Energy is in the denominator so EMiTS is really a ratio of two conserved values, momentum and energy.
 Since momentum and energy are always conserved, creating a token or unit of value based on these quantities ensures the stability of the value of such a token, because it is backed by nothing short of physical law itself.